elliot-lyons/comp-networks-assmt-2/README.md

 * Send message to node when it's not wanted
 * Send acknowledgements

-* Error handling to be done with max amounts in client one *
+*Error handling to be done with max amounts in client one.*